 For anyone who wants to discover and enjoy mushrooms and toadstools or is interested in mycological conservation.
 Maintains national fungus database & red list of threatened species.

 Have you ever ‘come across some strange fungus, lichen or maybe even a slime mould, and wondered “what’s that?”
 My web site is my small attempt to photograph and name many of these strange things.’
+A New Zealand website.

 Education & visitor centre with courses and resources on sustainability & green living: environmental building, woodland management, renewable energy & organic growing, etc.